-Best pistol grip tripod heads - give your tripod a joystick control
+Best pistol grip tripod heads in 2026: give your tripod a joystick control

 Make a good tripod or monopod great by adding a pistol grip head designed for quick and easy camera maneuvering

-There are lots of options for tripod heads - with ball heads and pan-and-tilt heads being the most popular.
-But with both of these it is hard to control the position of the head quickly and safely with one hand.
-And this is where the pistol grip comes in.
+There are lots of options for tripod heads, with ball heads and pan-and-tilt heads being the most popular.
+But with these, it is tricky to position the head quickly and safely with one hand.
+This is where the pistol-grip head comes in.

-The best pistol grip tripod heads give you a joystick-like control of the camera's position - allow you to unlock and move the camera up and down and side to side with just one hand.
+Pistol-grip tripod heads give you joystick-like control of the camera's position, allowing you to unlock and move it up and down and side to side with just one hand by squeezing a 'trigger' that releases the locking mechanism.
+Releasing the trigger locks the head in place again.

 Why you can trust Digital Camera World